parca-dev/parca-agent/kerneltest/kernels/README.md

-The kernel images will be downloaded in this directory.
+Dowloaded kernel images used for kerneltests are stored in this folder.

+NOTE: Do not delete this file as GitHub doesn't track empty folders causing CI scripts to fail.